 If pancreatic beta cells had a zero threshold and infinite gain like an idealised op amp, BG would be zero and have zero variation with varying Glucose input.
 Pancreatic beta cells actually have a positive threshold and low gain, so BG is positive and has significant variation with varying Glucose input.

 If ISec becomes zero (as in type 1 diabetes), there is zero negative feedback and BG goes up a lot.
 The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 0V instead of infinite.

 If ISec becomes insufficient (as in type 2 diabetes), there is insufficient negative feedback and BG goes up a bit.
 The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 5V.

-Long-term, increased ISec increases IR somewhat for a variety of reasons, one of them being that increased ISec increases the rate at which cells fill with glycogen.
-Once full of glycogen, cells must down-regulate their import by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their export of stuff) or rupture.
+Long-term, increased ISec increases IR for a variety of reasons, one of them being that increased ISec increases the rate at which cells fill with glycogen.
+Once full of glycogen, cells must down-regulate their intake by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their output of stuff) or burst.